bullhorn/invenias-api-docs/source/index.html.md

 > The response body will return the document in binary format.
 You can serialize binary back to its original file format by appending the documents' original file extension to the filename when saving the content of the response body.

-The `GET /api/v1/assignments/{id}/documents/{documentId}` endpoint will retrieve the binary representation of the specified document from Azure Blob Storage that is relationally link it to a single ‘Assignment' entity in the database.
+The `GET /api/v1/assignments/{id}/documents/{documentId}` endpoint will retrieve the binary representation of the specified document from Azure Blob Storage that is relationally link it to a single 'Assignment' entity in the database.
 If there is over one version of the specified document, the endpoint will return the latest iteration.

 <aside class="notice">
     Please note, we convert documents that are uploaded to Invenias systems to binary.
 This is standard industry practice.
 A binary file is usually very much smaller than a text file that contains an equivalent amount of data leading to faster download times.